Xentrk/x3mRouting/README.md

 The OpenVPN Client Screen accepts single and two dimension IPSET lists.
 See the [IPSET Man Page](http://ipset.netfilter.org/ipset.man.html) for information.
 For most x3mRouting use cases, specify 'DST' as the first dimension and leave the second dimension empty to route an IPSET list to the VPN or WAN interface.

 ##### DummyVPN
-In the screen picture above, you will notice an entry for **DummyVPN1**.
+Note the **DummyVPN1** entry in the screen above.
 For the selective routing of IPSETs, creating a “dummy” VPN Client entry is required if no routing rules exist for LAN clients and you need to exploit the **Accept DNS Configuration=Exclusive** feature.
 The appropriate DNSVPN iptables chain rules will only get created if the routing table isn't empty in the OpenVPN Client Screen.
-Use a valid IPv4 address for the DummyVPN entry that differs from your LAN IPv4 address range.
+Use a valid IPv4 address for the "DummyVPN" entry that differs from your LAN IPv4 address range.
 Use a [bogon IP address](https://ipinfo.io/bogon) for this purpose.
 Use the word "DummyVPN" as the first eight characters followed by the number of the VPN Client.
 This will prevent a Routing Policy Database Rule (RPDB) reservation from getting created for the DummyVPN entry.

+##### Caveat emptor
+The "dummy" VPN Client entry is also a work around solution for an issue with the modified screen.
+Applying changes to the screen will not work if there are no client entries in the client routing table.
+The "dummy" VPN Client entry in the routing client traffic tables solves the problem.

 #### OpenVPN Event & x3mRouting.sh Script
 Running **x3mRouting** will automatically create the script entry in **/jffs/scripts/nat-start/**.
 Placing the script entry in **/jffs/scripts/nat-start** will execute the scripts at system boot or during a firewall restart event.
-The features of **openvpn-event** are not used for the routing of IPSET lists entered in the modified OpenVPN Client Screen.
-It is installed to support the routing functions available in x3mRouting that don't require the use of the modified OpenVPN Client Screen:
+The features of **openvpn-event** are not used for the routing of IPSET lists entered in the modified OpenVPN Client Screen. **openvpn-event** is installed to support the routing functions available in x3mRouting that don't require the use of the modified OpenVPN Client Screen:

 * [VPN Client Routing](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#vpn-client-routing)
 * [VPN Client Bypass Routing](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#vpn-client-bypass-routing)